quarkslab/arybo/docs/source/setup.rst

     $ sudo apt-get install build-essentials g++

 Arybo is a Python 2 and 3 library.
-For now, only petanque can be used as a backend for handling symbolic boolean expression.
+For now, only pytanque can be used as a backend for handling symbolic boolean expression.

 Quick start using pip
 ---------------------

-Under OSX/Linux, you first need to check that you have at least clang >= 3.5 or GCC >= 4.9 (see above).
+Under Linux, you first need to check that you have at least clang >= 3.5 or GCC >= 4.9 (see above).

-Then, simply do:
+Then, under Windows/OSX/Linux, simply do:

 .. code:: bash